jtslear/mustached-archer/README.md

 This is a work in progress, I've run into the following problems:

- - Not all plugins for Jenkins install, specifically, rbenv
  - I cannot create a postgresql role
- - This does not work in centOS
+ - This recipe does not work in centOS
-  - I suspect the pgdg yum recipe is not compatible with chef 11, and/or centos, but I need to complete more testing
+  - I suspect the pgdg yum recipe is not compatible with chef 11, and/or centos, but I need to complete more testing (I needed a version higher than the centos repos)
 - Note that I utilize the vmware fusion provider for vagrant, simply rid of those configurations if fusion is not your choice guest os provider

 ##Requirements:##
  - Vagrant
   - If one chooses not to use vagrant simply point the chef config to this cookbooks dir
+ - Ubuntu

 ##Usage:##